|Atomic Mass||167.26 g.mol -1|

 - Erbium is a chemical radioactive element present as the eleventh element in the lanthanide series of the periodic table.
 The pure form of the element is a metal.

 - Naturally, occurring Erbium is found in chemical combination with other naturally occurring elements.
 When it is artificially isolated its appearance is a silvery-white solid metal.

-- It is metal used to color lenses of glasses.
+- This metal is used to color lenses of glasses.

-- It has a vital application in metal alloys.
+- It has a vital application in the production of metal alloys.

 - Erbium ion’s unique wavelength aids laser surgery.

 - The pure form of Erbium metal is malleable.

-- They are very stable and they do not oxidize quickly when exposed to air when compared to other rare earth metals.
+- It is very stable and it does not oxidize quickly when it is exposed to air (when compared to other rare earth metals).

 - It comprises of properties that are similar to other rare earth materials or lanthanides.